rheachandok/DL_Final_Proj/README.md

 ### Competition criteria
-Each team will be evaluated on 5 aspects:
+Each team will be evaluated on 5 criterias:

-1. MSE error on `probe_normal`
+1. MSE error on `probe_normal`. **Weight** 1
-2. MSE error on `probe_wall`
+2. MSE error on `probe_wall`. **Weight** 1
-3. MSE error on long horizon probing test
+3. MSE error on long horizon probing test. **Weight** 1
-4. MSE error on out of domain wall probing test
+4. MSE error on out of domain wall probing test. **Weight** 1
-5. Parameter count of your model (less parameters --> more points)
+5. Parameter count of your model (less parameters --> more points). **Weight** 0.5

+The teams are first ranked according to each criteria independently.
+A particular team's overall ranking is the weighted sum of the 5 rankings:

+$$
+\text{Rank}_{\text{overall}} = \sum_i^5 \text{Rank}^i * \text{weight}^i
+$$

-## Setup
+## Instructions

-Steps:

-1. Download the dataset (states.npy, actions.npy)
-2. Train a JEPA model on the dataset
-3. Evaluate on validation dataset
-4. Submit model weights
+### Set Up

+1. Follow [instruction](https://colab.research.google.com/drive/1OSj-Iyh9S91m4THjGsjf2wXkjmMnk4dx?usp=sharing) to set up HPC and singularity
+2. Clone repo, `cd` into repo
+3. `pip install -r requirements.txt`

+### Dataset
+The training data can be found in `/scratch/DL24FA/dl_final_project/train/states.npy` and `/scratch/DL24FA/dl_final_project/train/actions.npy`.
+States have shape (num_trajectories, trajectory_length, 2, 64, 64).
+The observation is a two-channel image.
+1st channel representing agent, and 2nd channel representing border and walls.
+Actions have shape (num_trajectories, trajectory_length-1, 2), each action is a (delta x, delta y) vector specifying position shift from previous global position of agent.

+Probing train dataset can be found in `/scratch/DL24FA/dl_final_project/probe_normal/train`.

+Probing val datasets can be found in `/scratch/DL24FA/dl_final_project/probe_normal/val` and `/scratch/DL24FA/dl_final_project/probe_wall/val`

+### Training
+Please implement your own training script and model architecture as a part of this existing codebase.

+### Evaluation
+The probing evaluation is already implemented for you.
+It's inside `main.py`.
+You just need to add / change some code marked by #TODOs, namely initialize, load your model.

+Just run `python main.py` to evaluate your model.

+### Submission
+Create the zipped version of following folder for submission:

+DL_Final_Proj/
+├── main.py
+├── evaluator.py
+├── ... (other files including your new ones)
+├── model_weights.pth/
+└── team_name.txt

+Make sure `main.py` is runnable with your trained model, including python command load your model weights.

+team_name.txt contains the name of your team and members' NETIDs.

+Upload the zipped file to cloud storage and email the download link to TA wz1232@nyu.edu.
+The TA should be able to run `wget {link}`, unzip the folder, and run `python main.py` to get validation results.
+Failing to do so will result in substracted scores or even zero points.

+**Submission deadline is 12/15**.
+Winners will be picked and asked to present their work on last class day 12/18.